Today’s post was written by Dean Mullis from Laughing Owl Farm and was originally published here on the Blind Pig in March of 2009.

 Don’t get too hung up on the definitions, what you grow in your garden is going to be much better than what is available at the grocery store.
 The garden I grew up with was not organic, we planted pink seeds, Daddy used 10-10-10 fertilizer, and Momma was fond of Sevin dust.
 They still do it that way.

 2010 is my 22ndyear of organic market farming.
 I would rather eat a tomato or beans freshly picked out of Momma’s garden any day over certified organic stuff from California that has spent a week on a truck.

-Dean has a website-Laughing Owl Farm.
-Dean also has a free monthly newsletter you can sign up for-it's always full of interesting goings on at his farm and it's full of humor too.
-If you're lucky enough to live in the Charlotte NC area-you can find Dean or his wife at one of the local markets selling their organic produce and eggs.
+If you’re lucky enough to live in the Charlotte NC area you can find Dean or his wife at one of the local markets selling their organic produce and eggs.